0%

 Noble

-A powerful lord on Neo Noble who manifests their own domain; always visible with multiple abilities.
+A powerful lord on Neo Noble who manifests their own domain; always visible with multiple effects.

 Noble's Bargain